The approximate number of living ECE ILLINOIS alumni worldwide.

 The goal of the ECE110 freshman engineering course is to introduce students in their freshman year to the electrical devices and circuits used in modern power and information systems and to simultaneously develop basic modeling and analytical skills that are used to analyze and design such systems.
 The devices are taught in a historical context, and, for the most part, the analytical skills are limited to simple algebraic and geometric techniques.
 It is a 3 credit hour lecture/laboratory course in which students learn about electrical instruments, motors and generators, diodes, transistors, amplifiers, digital circuits, microprocessors, sensors, feedback control, and power and information systems.
 In the lecture the students learn (1) how a number of electrical devices and systems work, (2) how to construct simple mathematical behavioral models for these devices, and (3) how to design and perform simple analyses of circuits and systems containing these devices.
-In the laboratory the students experiment with procedures utilizing these devices, and in the final four weeks of the laboratory student teams compete in a design challenge.
-While the challenge is allowed to be open-ended and student-defined, it must showcase the lab skills they have been trained for: measurements, modeling, analysis, and design with feedback.
-A default project option allows students to design an autonomous vehicle capable of navigating a meandering course marked by a white tape.
+In the laboratory the students experiment with procedures utilizing these devices, and in the final four weeks of the laboratory student teams complete a design.
+The design is open-ended and student-defined, but it must showcase the lab skills they have been trained for: measurements, modeling, analysis, and design with feedback.
+The default project option allows students to design an autonomous vehicle capable of navigating a meandering course marked by a white tape.

 Fundamentals (7 lectures): A history of ECE, the motivation.
 Understand voltage, current, electrical conduction, Ohm's law, power, energy, and be able to compute electrical power and energy for DC voltages and currents; understand the meaning of and be able to compute average power and the rms value of voltage and current for certain classes of time-varying waveforms.
 IEEE Code of Ethics.
 Case studies of ethical dilemma in engineering. (a,e,f,k,m)